ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

     > **Info:** For more information on Ballerina packages, see [Organize Ballerina code](/learn/organize-ballerina-code/).

     ```
-    $ bal new build-a-data-service
+    $ bal new data-service
     ```
     You should see the output similar to the following.

     ```
-    package name is derived as 'build_a_data_service'.
+    package name is derived as 'data_service'.
 Edit the Ballerina.toml to change it.

-    Created new package 'build_a_data_service' at /Users/build-a-data-service.
+    Created new package 'data_service' at /Users/data-service.
     ```

-    This creates a directory named `build-a-data-service` with the files below.
+    This creates a directory named `data-service` with the files below.

     ```
-    .
+    data-service
     │   ├── Ballerina.toml
     │   └── main.bal
     ```